Certified Business Valuation for Divorce Cases

 Marital property vs. separate property

 When one spouse controls the books, the reported numbers may not reflect reality.
 We reconstruct income from bank deposits, identify personal expenses run through the business, and compare owner compensation against industry benchmarks.
-Our valuations are built on source documents, not just what the owner says the business makes.
+Our valuations are built on source documents, not just what the owner says the business makes, and when needed, we involve a forensic accountant for business valuation divorce issues to ensure accuracy.

 Court-ready